ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 user and the Transparency Log.

-Users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
+Users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
 This ensures that all operations performed by the user return consistent results.